Israel and You greets all of our Orthodox friends and wishes them a happy and healthy Orthodox Easter.

 المسيح قام! حقا قام! (al-Masīḥ qām! Ḥaqqan qām!) or المسيح قام! بالحقيقة قام! (al-Masīḥ qām!
 Bi-l-ḥaqīqati qām!)

-Greek Orthodox and Eastern Orthodox Religious Observance of Easter
+Greek Orthodox and Eastern Orthodox Religious Observance of Orthodox Easter

 Easter is the fundamental and most important festival of the Eastern and Oriental Orthodox Churches.
 Even Christmas is secondary in importance to the celebration of the Resurrection of Jesus Christ.[In this video, when she says “holy flame from Jesus’s nativity cave Jerusalem” this is a blooper and should read “holy flame from Jesus’s nativity cave in Bethlehem.”]